Best Schools in Hope, Arkansas

 Hope, Arkansas is home to 9 schools, including 8 public schools and 1 private school.
 The city's schools span 2 elementary schools, 3 middle schools, and 2 high schools.

-With an average rating of 5.4 out of 10, schools in Hope show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 5.4 out of 10, schools in Hope show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Hope is served by 2 school districts: HOPE SCHOOL DISTRICT, SPRING HILL SCHOOL DISTRICT.
 These districts collectively serve 2,858 students.